ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    `DW_OP_aspace_deref` except a data item whose size is S rather
 >    than the size of a generic type is retrieved from the memory
 >    location L whose address space is ASPACE and whose address is
->    A. The data retrieved is zero extended to the size of an address
+>    A. The data retrieved is zero extended to the size of an generic
->    on the target machine before being pushed onto the expression
->    stack together with the generic type.
+>    type, and pushed onto the stack as a value of the generic type.

 Change the description of `DW_OP_aspace_deref_type` to: